jahangirmayed1990/Customer_Segmentation/README.md

 6.	**Interpretation and Actionable Insights:** Interpret the characteristics of each cluster and develop targeted marketing strategies for each segment.
 ### Example Visualization:
 ![Image-1](https://github.com/jahangirmayed1990/Customer_Segmentation/blob/main/Image-1.JPG)
-Histogram plot<a href="https://github.com/jahangirmayed1990/Customer_Segmentation/blob/main/Image-1.JPG">Histogram plot</a>, showing customer segmentation into 3 Potential Segments:
+<a href="https://github.com/jahangirmayed1990/Customer_Segmentation/blob/main/Image-1.JPG">Histogram plot</a>, showing customer segmentation into 3 Potential Segments:
+-    Age Distribution: Age Groups 28-35 are the most Frequent Users.
 •	High-Income Spenders: These customers have high annual incomes and high spending scores.
 They are likely to be interested in luxury brands and exclusive offers.
 •	Middle-Income Spenders: These customers have moderate annual incomes and moderate spending scores.
 They are price-conscious but still willing to spend on quality products.
 •	Low-Income Spenders: These customers have low annual incomes and low spending scores.
 They are likely to be attracted to discounts and promotions.